petrpo/slax-jbox-module/README.md

 Run usb Slax.
 Run scrit that adds modules:

-httpd php

-Than add webxicht
+httpd php and dependencies than webxicht which can be accessed via browser